How Vision Boards Work & How To Make A Powerful One For Yourself

 How often does it need to be updated?

 As time goes on and your goals evolve, your board will absolutely need the occasional refresher.
-How often you spruce yours up and how much you change about it is up to you.
+How often you spruce yours up is up to you.
 Perhaps you're craving a total revamp, or maybe you just want to swap out a few images and quotes or affirmations.

 "I typically do it annually, for a new year or birthday," Patel adds, "but it's really up to the creator.
 It's your vision for yourself, so only you know best when it needs to be refilled or rearranged with your present-day desires and intentions."